whoisryosuke/kushy-frontend-nextjs/README.md

 Component that wraps the SUI Search component.
 Grabs from the `/search/` API endpoint, sorts results by section, and return results to the SUI component (which does all the magic).

+### `<PaginationMenu total="10" active"1" redirect="http://kushy.net/brands/category/flowers" />`

+Wrapper for SUI React's Pagination component.
+Clicking on buttons uses NextJS Router to redirect to the correct page using the redirect URL in props.

 ## Todo

 Focus on creating all routes SSR first (e.g. pagination through query params), then optimize later by making Redux components that load data dynamically (e.g. clicking next page tells postloop component to query next page without hard-loading a new page).